Mortal Kombat: Armageddon: Development

 Armageddon contains every playable fighter from the franchise's six main fighting game installments and upgraded versions, not counting the adventure games like Special Forces and Shaolin Monks.
-Khameleon, a secret character from the N64 version of Mortal Kombat Trilogy (not to be confused with the male Chameleon) was absent from the PS2 and Xbox versions of Armageddon, but was added to the character roster of the Wii version due to fan demand.
+Khameleon, a secret character from the N64 version of Mortal Kombat Trilogy was absent from the PS2 and Xbox versions of Armageddon, but was added to the character roster of the Wii version due to fan demand.

 The "Krypt" feature in the game's story mode included an unused concept video of Ermac's MK: Deception biography, which was intended to be the first of many animated bios, but no others were created.
 Only 17 characters in Armageddon received official still-image biographies.

 Release

 The PlayStation 2 version was released in stores on October 9, 2006, while the Xbox version was released on October 16, with a Wii version released in North America on May 29, 2007.
 The Xbox version was not released in PAL territories.
 It was later released as part of the Mortal Kombat Kollection on September 29, 2008, for the PlayStation 2.

 A "Premium" edition was released in North America for the PlayStation 2, featuring the following content in a steelbook case: a 60-minute bonus DVD with a History of Fatalities documentary and new videos for more than 50 characters, an animation cel of the cover art autographed by creator Ed Boon, and an arcade-perfect version of UMK3 included on the main disc.
 There are four package design variations, some exclusive to certain stores featuring different character sets or the Mortal Kombat dragon emblem.

 The Wii version of Armageddon has a new motion-based control system and is compatible with the Wii's Classic Controller and GameCube controller.
 It also has a new Endurance Mode, a Wii Remote Training Mode, new menu screens, and Khameleon as a playable character.
 However, this version does not have online features.